CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

  [![Desktop-data-import](images/desktop/desktop-gateway-import.png)](images/desktop/desktop-gateway-import.png)

-###  Accessing published data for re-use via SD Apply
+###  Accessing published data for reuse via SD Apply

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/1cF_NQV6vyk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Data Gateway can also be used to access data published under controlled access via other CSC services for sensitive data.
-To access a specific dataset in your virtual Desktop, you need first to apply for it using SD Apply service.
-When the data owner (or Data Access Committee) has granted you access, you will be able to access the dataset in SD Desktop for a limited time.
+Data Gateway can also be used to access data published under controlled access via other Sensitive Data Service components.
+To access a specific dataset for reuse on your virtual desktop, you must first apply for it using SD Apply service.
+When the data owner (or Data Access Committee) has granted you access, you can access the dataset in SD Desktop for a limited time.

-If you did not yet apply for access to a specific dataset or if the access period has ended and you try to access the data using the Data gateway application, you will encounter an error message.
+You will encounter an error message if you still need to apply for access or if the access period has ended.

  [![Desktop-apply](images/desktop/desktop-apply.png)](images/desktop/desktop-apply.png)

 SD Apply is currently in the pilot phase.
-Please contact us at servidesk@csc.fi (subject: sensitive data) for more information.
+Don't hesitate to contact us at servidesk@csc.fi (subject: sensitive data) for more information.

 ## Default programs available on SD Desktop